Naod36/Task-Management-System/README.md

 ## 🚀 Overview

-This system allows teams and individuals to efficiently track, organize, and complete work across multiple projects.
-It provides a centralized dashboard where users can manage projects, assign and track tasks, set deadlines, monitor progress, and receive real-time notifications, moving beyond scattered emails and spreadsheets.
+This system allows teams and individuals to efficiently track, organise, and complete work across multiple projects.
+It provides a centralised dashboard where users can manage projects, assign and track tasks, set deadlines, monitor progress, and receive real-time notifications, moving beyond scattered emails and spreadsheets.

 ### Core Capabilities